 Grants.gov offers an overview of the grant application process, as well as answers to frequently asked questions and other resources.
 Organizations and individuals must register in order to apply for funding through Grants.gov.

 Other official sources of information on government funding include the Catalog of Federal Domestic Assistance, the Federal Register, and individual agency web sites.
+Foundation Directory Online recently began offering access to federal government funders as well.
 For information on these and additional resources, see the listing of books, articles, and web sites below.

 In contrast to the overabundance of information on federal funding, availability of information on state and municipal grants varies with each locality.
 Check with local government officials and congressional offices directly for more information.